boilertown/create-boilertown/CONTRIBUTING.md

-# Contributing to Boilertowns
+# Contributing to Boilertown

 Hi!
-Thank you for your interest in Boilertowns!
-Your contributions are very welcome and valuable to Boilertowns ❤️ Before submitting your contribution, please make sure to take a moment and read through the following guide:
+Thank you for your interest in Boilertown!
+Your contributions are very welcome and valuable to Boilertown ❤️ Before submitting your contribution, please make sure to take a moment and read through the following guide:

 ## Setup